ibrahimaykutbas/text-generator-app/README.md

 - Hooks
 - Thunk
 ## Features
-- Ability to return text according to the value entered from the input
+- Ability to return text according to the value entered from the input.
 - Ability to return text or HTML tag `<p>` type value according to the value from the input.
 - Input value can be at least 1.
 ## Getting Started